JamesDraper59/deep-learning-challenge/README.md

 * and finally, i altered the size of the bins in my data from the initial set, deciding to compress them to higher figures with less space and variance between them. this allowed my model to reach the desired target of .75 accuracy, therefore fulfilling the ask show in this figure.

 ![final_model_accuracy](https://github.com/JamesDraper59/deep-learning-challenge/assets/60665765/f39b86bb-14f6-409f-80a9-ad16ff8e184f)

+# Summary

+## Overall Results:
+ The model overall performs to expectations and desired requirements. it reaches the demanded accuracy and maintains a simple design that isn't difficult to understand for any potential operators. as for any other model i'd reccomend for this task, Random Forest could potentially handle the data better as it typically is less influenced by statistical outliers and tends to not have issues with any heterogeneous features.